nischalshrestha/shakeAnimation/README.md

 # Shake Animation

-Here's a shake animation I made in Android that also animates color.
+This is a shake animation, specifically for text fields when input is incorrect, that also performs a pulse animation with the color of your choice.

 ## Demo: